Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 // returns 0 on success -1 on fail
 ```

-The `act` structure contains all the info on handling the signal
+The `act` structure contains all the info on handling the signal:

 ```C
 struct sigaction {